Shobhit032804/Walmart-Sales-Insight/README.md

 3. Recreate the dashboard in Power BI or customize it to as per your requirements.

 ### Contact:-
-For any queries or collaboration, connect via [LinkedIn](https://www.linkedin.com/in/shobhit-srivastava-23a608204/).
+For any queries or collaboration, connect with me via [LinkedIn](https://www.linkedin.com/in/shobhit-srivastava-23a608204/).